rajat2502/CodeINN/README.md

 - **Safari**:	version 5.2 and up
 - **Internet Explorer/Edge**:	version 8 and up
 - **Opera**:	version 9 and up
 > **Note**: Support for modern mobile browsers is experimental.
-The application is not responsive in mobile devices until now.
+The website is not responsive in mobile devices until now.

 ## Technology Stack to be used: